 Tips for Meeting Your Daily Water Goals

-Now that you know how much water you need to drink per day and the best water bottle for your needs, here are some fun tips for tricking yourself into maintaining healthy hydration:
+Now that you know about gallon to liter conversions and how much to drink each day, here are some fun tips for tricking yourself into maintaining healthy hydration:

 - Flavor Boosters

 Oz to liter conversions aren’t going to entice anyone to start drinking more water on their own.
 Instead, add some flavor to your water – you’d be surprised at how addictive they can be.
 It’s easy, healthy, and fun to add fresh fruit, veggies, and herbs to your water each day.
 Try watermelon and cucumber slices, or pair a splash of lemon with fresh ginger.
 Each sip adds a boost of excitement to the mundane.

 High-impact exercise often warrants the addition of vitamins and electrolytes.
 Adding these to your water can enhance flavor and ensure you’re getting the multivitamins you need to sustain your energy for the long haul.
 This is true even for industrial athletes who aren’t playing a sport or working out for the gains.
 If you’re losing hydration through sweat at work, half liter to oz conversions will only get you so far.
 Supplement with flavor boosters, vitamins, and electrolytes for maximum hydration.